 It took me a while to get my taste buds around kimchi.
 I had a relatively sheltered culinary upbringing, and if it wasn’t something we’d roast on Sunday, I probably wasn’t familiar with it.
 Being introduced to spicy, garlicky fermented cabbage at the age of 30 felt like being told that Earth had two moons but you’d never seen one of them because it was always on the other side of the world.
 I literally had no frame of reference to know what to do with it.
 But within a few short – OK, it took years, I’ll admit it – within a few long years I was thoroughly hooked.
 I’ve always loved assertive, funky flavors (Marmite, anyone?) and now we keep a kimchi jar in the fridge on a continuous basis.

 One of our first entries on the blog described a class we’d taken in Beacon where we’d learned the fundamentals of simple fermentation.
 We ended up with kombucha (made with a scoby culture) and pickled dilly beans.
-At the time we both turned to each other and said “hey, we should definitely make kimchi sometime soon” and “soon” turned into five years, which is awful because it’s super easy and tasty and we buy a jar of it pretty much twice a month.
+At the time we both turned to each other and said “hey, we should definitely make kimchi sometime soon” and “soon” turned into five years, which is awful because it’s super easy and tasty and we buy a jar of it pretty much weekly.

 Also, with inspiration on Youtube from lovable doofuses like Maangchi and Brad, how can you NOT make a big tub of kimchi?